gouherdanish/gouherdanish.github.io/_posts/2024-09-05-monte-carlo-method.md

 $$ {v}(S_t) \leftarrow {v}(S_t) + \alpha \left (G_t - {v}(S_t) \right ) $$

-- This is the monte carlo update rule
+- This is update rule for a _simple every-visit Monte Carlo method_ suitable for nonstationary environments
+-  Monte Carlo methods must wait until the end of the episode to determine the increment to $v(S_t)$ (only then is $G_t$ known)